sharonkisenga/Cleanup-your-Portfolio/README.md

 #Using the python interpreter to delete all __pycache__ folders and
 #Using the py3clean command to delete __pycache
 ##
+cleanup portfolio's project
+Introduction
+contribution: no contributiom
+licence:no licence

 SCRUCE UP VARIABLE NAME:How do you update a variable in Python?
 To update a variable in Python, simply assign a new value to the variable using the "=" operator.
 Here's an example code snippet that updates the value of a variable: x = 5. print(x) # Output: 5
 ##